evanx/redishub/README.md

 As soon as warranted, we look forward to deploying Redis Clusters on multiple 64GB dedicated machines in multiple regions.

-Incidently, early adopters who pay for more resources e.g. 50c per 32MB RAM, will become co-owners of RedisHub via a sharepool.
+Incidently, early adopters who pay for more resources e.g. 50c per 32MB RAM, will become co-owners of WebServa via a sharepool.
 The shareholding of the pool will be computed by an algorithm.

 #### What financial technology is planned?

-For a given point in time e.g. a specific month end, the resource algo will reduce multiple time series, including the virtual currency transfers (credits) to a RedisHub wallet, reconciled with the actual resource costs (debits) of the account associated with the sender's virtual currency address.
+For a given point in time e.g. a specific month end, the resource algo will reduce multiple time series, including the virtual currency transfers (credits) to a WebServa wallet, reconciled with the actual resource costs (debits) of the account associated with the sender's virtual currency address.
 It thereby generates an account statement.

 Similarly, the shareholding algo will determine the virtual shareholding of each account.